New Pokemon Snap: Explore The Pokemon World

 Some moves have incredibly low PP and accuracy.
 However, they make up for it by killing the opponent in one shot, regardless of stat boosts and HP.
 Naturally, these moves are incredibly broken, especially when paired with moves that guarantee success, like Lock-On.

-Moves like Fissure, Guillotine, Horn Drill, and Sheer Cold are all banned from all formats for the sake of the meta and the incredible frustration that comes with having your wall go down in one hit.
+Moves like Fissure, Guillotine, Horn Drill, and Sheer Cold are banned from all formats for the meta and to alleviate the incredible frustration of having your wall go down in one hit.

 We’ll most likely never see any of these moves in any kind of competitive play, both now and in the future, so you’ll have to get your fill of them in-game.